 In Linux, a ‘useradd‘ command is a low-level utility that is used for adding/creating user accounts in Linux and other Unix-like operating systems.
 The ‘adduser‘ is much similar to the useradd command because it is just a symbolic link to it.

 In some other Linux distributions, the useradd command may come with a slightly different version.
 I suggest you read your documentation, before using our instructions to create new user accounts in Linux.

 When we run the ‘useradd‘ command in the Linux terminal, it performs the following major things:

 - It edits /etc/passwd, /etc/shadow, /etc/group, and /etc/gshadow files for the newly created user accounts.

 - Creates and populates a home directory for the new user.

 - Sets permissions and ownerships to the home directory.

-Basic syntax of command is:
+The Basic syntax of the useradd command is:

 # useradd [options] username

 1. How to Add a New User in Linux